 - Preheat the oven to 400° F.

-- Put the onion, green chilies and cilantro in a food processor and grind to a paste.
+- Put the onion, garlic, ginger, green chilies, and cilantro in a food processor and grind to a paste.

-- Add in the bread and powdered spices and pulse till they mix in with the other ingredients.
+- Add in the bread and powdered spices and pulse till everything is well mixed.

-- Shape the mixture into 24 equal meatballs and place on baking tray {SEE NOTES}
+- Shape the mixture into 24 equal meatballs and place them on a baking tray (see notes)

 - Heat the cooking oil.